 Myrrh is a type of gum resin that comes from the Commiphora tree.
-It is widely believed to be a powerful antiseptic and as a result, is often used in mouthwashes and toothpaste to treat gum problems.
-In herbal medicine, it is claimed to be a remedy for indigestion, colds, ulcers, lung problems, arthritis, and cancer.
+It is widely believed to be a powerful antiseptic and as a result is often used in mouthwashes and toothpastes to treat gum problems.
+In herbal medicine it is claimed to be a remedy for indigestion, colds, ulcers, lung problems, arthritis and cancer.

-Mukul is a type of myrrh rich in guggulsterones, phytosterols thought to have anti-inflammatory and antioxidant activity.
+Mukul is a species of myrrh rich in guggulsterones, phytosterols thought to have anti-inflammatory and antioxidant activity.
 Studies have found that it increases collagen production as well as inhibiting elastase, the enzyme that breaks down proteins in the skin.
-Due to this, it is thought to be a promising anti-wrinkle ingredient.
-Studies on mice have suggested it may also have some anti-cancer effects.
+Due to this it is thought to be a promising anti-wrinkle ingredient.
+Some studies have suggested it may have some anti-cancer effects in mice.

-Rose is used extensively in aromatherapy as it is thought to be helpful for depression and for beautifying the skin.
-It is thought to be anti-bacterial and helpful for treating acne.
-Anecdotally it is great for promoting a youthful complexion, evening out skin tone and promoting elasticity.
+Rose is used extensively in aromatherapy as it is thought to be helpful for depression and for beautifying the skin. due to its chemical makeup it is thought to be anti-bacterial and helpful for treating acne.
+Anecdotally it is great for promoting a youthful complexion, evening out skin tone and promoting elasticity (Dweck, 2012)